CCrocilla/sweet_and_sour/README.md

 The following websites were inspirational for customizing the code of the slider to my needs:
 - [Thanks to Chris Coyier for the Slider](https://codepen.io/chriscoyier/pen/XwbNwX)

 - [Thanks to Anna Blok for the Popup](https://codepen.io/anna_blok/pen/KKpwRVe)

-[Favicon.io](https://favicon.io/) was used to include the favicon used in the website.
+- [Favicon.io](https://favicon.io/) was used to include the favicon in the website.
-[Cooks.com](https://www.cooks.com/) was used as reference for the creation of the recipes.
+- [Cooks.com](https://www.cooks.com/) was used as reference for the creation of the recipes.

 For the realization of the 404 error page I found a guide on how to create the file here: